Gakona, Alaska: History and culture

 Ahtna Athabascans have lived in the Copper River basin for 5,000 to 7,000 years.
 Gakona served as a wood and fish camp, and later became a permanent village.
-A federally recognised tribe, the Native Village of Gakona, is located in the community.
+A federally recognized tribe, the Native Village of Gakona, is located in the community.

 In 1904 Doyle's Roadhouse was constructed at the junction of the Valdez-Eagle and Valdez-Fairbanks Trails, and became an essential stopping point for travelers.
 There was also a post office, stagecoach station and blacksmith shop here.
 Some buildings are still standing.
 Gakona Lodge was built in 1929 by Arne N Sundt and was operated by Henra Sundt until 1976 when she sold it to the Strang family.
 Originally from Norway, Sundt purchased the old roadhouse and property from the Slate Creek Mining Company in about 1926.
 Sundt was a director of the Nabesna Mining Company.
 The lodge is on the National Register of Historical Places.
 It contains 10 rooms in the lodge, 4 cabins, and restaurant and tavern.
 It is presently a popular destination for sports fishing, particularly king and sockeye salmon.